 At risk of overheating and short-circuiting, nickel-cadmium batteries and power packs must be packaged and shipped in accordance with 49 CFR 173.

 Nickel-metal-hydride batteries are one of the most common rechargeable batteries for consumer use.
 Panasonic, Energizer, Duracell, and Rayovac offer them in AA, AAA, and other sizes.
-They are also found in electric vehicles, laptops, and cellular phones.
+You also find them in electric vehicles, laptops, and cellular phones.
 Although not regulated as hazardous materials, all DOT packaging requirements have to be met as unprotected terminals can result in short-circuit fires.

 The common alkaline battery, or the household battery, used in flashlights, remote controls, and other appliances is not regulated as hazardous materials.
 No labeling or special packaging is required as long as they are not shipped with other battery types.
 Alkaline batteries over 9V, however, need a Class 8 Corrosive label.